Table of Contents

 Double Hop Option

-For extra privacy, Bitdefender offers a double hop feature that routes your connection through two different servers instead of one.
-However, the options here are limited.
-At the time of testing, there were seven available double hop configurations, and only one included the United States (routing through Canada first, then the US).
+For extra privacy, Bitdefender offers a double hop option that routes your connection through two servers instead of one.
+Sounds good on paper, but the options are too limited to be a real selling point.
+At the time of testing there were only seven available configurations, and just one of them included the United States.
+Unless one of those seven combinations happens to match what you need, this feature is more of a checkbox than a genuine advantage.

 VPN speed matters.
 A VPN that slows your connection to a crawl isn’t practical for everyday use.
-I ran multiple speed tests on my 1 Gbps Google Fiber connection to see how Bitdefender VPN performs.
+I ran multiple speed tests on my 1 Gbps fiber connection to see how Bitdefender VPN performs.

 I used the “United States Automatic” setting so the app could select the best server.
 For each test, I recorded speeds without the VPN first, then connected to the VPN and tested again.
 Here’s what I found: